RESOURCES

 • ACTIVITY: G-WOW Phenology Wheels of Time Lesson Plan

 The Wheels of Time and Place are based on a very simple concept…the Circle.
 Circles are everywhere in Nature, and time itself can be thought of a circular rather than linear.
 Completing a G-WOW Phenology Wheel encourages us to see and think about time, life cycles, and interrelated species in a holistic, rather than linear and separated way.
-Seen as part of a whole system, we begin to understand how one thing affects everything else around it.
-We emerge with a feeling that we too are part of something bigger…our personal human cycles of days, months, seasons, and years are part of a larger cycle.

 • ACTIVITY: WEB OF LIFE